glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 ---
 title: "How to Write a Best Man Speech (6 Easy Steps)"
 nav_title: "How to Write"
-description: "Wondering how to write your best man speech?
+description: "Wondering how to write your Best Man speech?
 Don't worry, it's not rocket science.
 Just follow these six easy steps."
 date: 2024-01-03
 image: "/images/posts/best-man-speech-how-to-write.jpg"
 categories: ["Best Man Speech"]